Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Burning stomach pain:

-The most characteristic symptom
+Most characteristic symptom

-Often described as gnawing, burning, or aching
+Gnawing, burning, or aching sensation

-Located in the upper abdomen between the breastbone and belly button
+Upper abdomen between breastbone and belly button

-May spread to the back
+May spread to back

-Gastric ulcers: Pain often occurs shortly after eating
+Gastric ulcers: Pain often shortly after eating

-Can last from minutes to hours
+Can last minutes to hours

 Digestive symptoms: